 If we would not experience the emotions, we would also block the feeling of being 'alive'.
 After all, you also shut yourself off from pleasant feelings.

 Often, when we feel good, we want to cling to the feeling of harmony.
 But the more we fight against lesser moments, the more we get stuck.
 Embrace all currents within yourself, let it be.
 After a raging wave, you will automatically return to calmer waters.

 After having been in a certain stream for a while, the water suddenly falls a few meters at high speed.
 Once it has arrived at the bottom, it continues on its way on a new path.

-We can interpret this as a inevitable transformation.
 Without transformation, we always remain the old.
 And monotony and only certainty do not make us happy.
 At some point, that gets boring again...

 If we let this process run its course, we may learn to surrender.
 We often resist that transformation because it feels so scary.
 Sometimes it literally feels like we're losing ourselves.
 All certainties are suddenly no longer so certain.

 We resist a profound change of perspective.
 In the midst of this process of letting go of illusions and old beliefs, it still feels chaotic or shaky.
 However, we do not yet know that the sun shines behind it.
 It's lighter there.

 My motto is: be like the river.
 The water just drops and lets itself be carried away.
 It does not know where it will end up, but trusts that it will be guided back on the right path by itself.